great-expectations/great_expectations/docs/command_line.rst

 ``great_expectations suite new --empty``
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-If you prefer to skip the examples and start writing expectations in an empty suite directly in a jupyter notebook, add the ``--empty`` flag.
+If you prefer to skip the example expectations and start writing expectations in a new empty suite directly in a jupyter notebook, add the ``--empty`` flag.

 .. code-block:: bash